TrongVT/ComponentKiOp/README.md

 # Component Kira_SOp
 Component for Mobile App ITS

-A cross-platform (iOS / Android), selector/picker component for React Native that is highly customizable and supports sections.
+A cross-platform (iOS / Android), react-native && expo

 ## Install